Tony Olsson: Career

 Born on the Norland Island Gotland, Tony Olsson began his career with the club Bysarna.
-In 1982 he made his debut for the senior team and already 1983 he won Rider of the season.
+In 1982, he made his debut for the senior team and already 1983 he won Rider of the season.
 He twice finished runner-up in the Swedish Under-21 Championship in 1984 and 1985.
 One year later in 1986, Olsson finished runner-up in the World Under-21 Championship, despite suffering an engine failure in one heat.
 In 1988 he played a huge part in Bysarna becoming Swedish champions.
 The same year he won the Swedish Pairs Championship with former World Champion Per Jonsson.
 In 1991 he won it again with Dennis Löfqvist.
 In 1989 Olsson became the only Swedish rider to qualify for the World Final in Munich.
 In the only World Final of his career he finished in eighth place.

-Olsson rode in the UK for the Reading Racers from 1986, where he became the team captain and then onto the Swindon Robins for a year in 1991 after he was forced out of Reading's line-up due to average restrictions after winning the British League Championship in 1990.
-He returned in 1993 after a loan spell with Belle Vue Aces.
+Olsson rode in the United Kingdom for the Reading Racers from 1986, where he became the team captain and then onto the Swindon Robins for a year in 1991 after he was forced out of Reading's line-up due to average restrictions after winning the British League Championship in 1990.
+After riding for Exeter Falcons in 1992 he returned in 1993, after a loan spell with Belle Vue Aces and was part of the Reading team that won the Fours championship.

-In 1994, whilst on loan again to the Swindon Robins, he won the British League Division Two Pairs Championship with partner Tony Langdon.
+In 1994, whilst on loan again to the Swindon Robins, he won the British League Division Two Pairs Championship, partnering Tony Langdon, during the 1994 British League Division Two season.

 He returned to the Racers in 1995 and in his final season in 1996 he was voted 'Rider of the Year' by the Reading fans.